Insights from an ASC Expert, by Scott Bacon

 What are the benefits and what unforeseen hurdles should it be aware of before proceeding?

 This month’s ‘Insights from an ASC Expert’ column is focused on health systems considering the conversion of a hospital outpatient department (HOPD) to an ambulatory surgery center (ASC).
 Reimbursements for cases performed in an HOPD are greater than those same cases being performed in an ASC setting.
-For this reason, conversion of these outpatient facilities to licensed, free-standing ambulatory surgery centers has been slow to occur over time.
+For this reason, the conversion of these outpatient facilities to licensed, free-standing ambulatory surgery centers has been slow to occur over time.
 However, the pace of conversion is increasing.

 Why Would Health Systems Convert HOPDs to ASCs?